Get News & Updates Directly To Your Inbox

 While some long-term kidney health problems run in the family, they are often caused by common health issues like high blood pressure and diabetes.
 Be sure to:

 Lifestyle changes can help lower your risk for kidney disease.

 Diabetes is the leading cause of kidney disease.
-About 1 in 3 adults with diabetes has kidney disease, says the National Institute of Diabetes and Digestive and Kidney Diseases.
+About one in three adults with diabetes has kidney disease, says the National Institute of Diabetes and Digestive and Kidney Diseases.
 Diabetic kidney disease (DKD) is also called chronic kidney disease (CKD) or diabetic nephropathy.